LostyGuy/Are-you-asleep/app/README.md

 ## Logic behind it

 Local time of PC will be main variable.
 As previously said each hour such pop-up will show and give user 10 minutes to respond.
 Unless PC will be shutted down.
 When user chose "YES" pop-up will disapear and reapear the next hour.

+---

+## Setup for auto-run

+Run ```setup.py``` that creates a folder on your C: drive named 'Are-you-asleep' with content from app folder.
+Then a file in startup folder will apear and app will run each time your PC starts.